vcheckzen/XunleiKuainiaoInShell/README.md

 fi
 ```

-Save the code above to maintain.sh and move it to the same directory of kuainiao.sh.
+Save the code above to `maintain.sh` and move it to the same directory of `kuainiao.sh`.
 Then, Add it to Cron.

 ```bash
 chmod 777 maintain.sh